giasuddin90/docker-djangorest-nginx-postgres-gunicorn/README.md

 # Docker-django-nginx-postgres-gunicorn boilerplate
 This repository you can for any python django rest project. just add new app.
+We create this project by using django rest, postgresql, nginx and gunicorn

 If you love this project give me a star,that will motivate me to create more.
 -------------------------------------------